Fill out the brief form below for access to the free report.

 Applicants are eligible for scholarships up to $15,000 and pairing with a mentor who has expertise in their field of study or can address other needs.
 The awards help escapees further their education by attaining a post-secondary degree, attending English-language classes, or completing a vocational program.
 Scholarships may be used to cover tuition, fees, books, and on-campus housing at any accredited institution of higher learning.

 To date, 31 scholarships have been awarded to vocational school, community college, university, and graduate-level students who aspire to lead a variety of careers including as doctors, financial advisors, and United States diplomats.
-One 2019 recipient said the scholarship gave her hope, opportunity, and way to achieve her educational goals.
+One 2019 recipient said the scholarship gave her hope, opportunity, and a way to achieve her educational goals.
 Several said the funding enabled them to complete their studies for the year and expressed a desire to pay the generosity forward, helping fellow North Korean immigrants.

-The Bush Institute began this program in 2017 to help North Korean refugees living in the United States an opportunity to build new lives.
+The Bush Institute began this program in 2017 to help give North Korean refugees living in the United States an opportunity to build new lives.
 Like all refugees who come to this country, these North Koreans are fleeing unimaginably bad conditions in their homeland.
 North Korea has one of the worst human rights records on earth – it’s a place where there is no freedom.